Casino Pier and Water Works is situated on a pier that extends about 300 feet into the Atlantic Ocean. It

 back from the 1890s.
 He soon built the Seaside Heights Casino around the carousel.
 Gilbert sold the pier to John Fitsgerald and John Christopher

 in 1948.
 The pier was severely damaged by fire on June 10, 1965, but rides were replaced and the pier was rebuilt.
 After several owners,

 the pier was sold to the Storino family in 2002.
 The park now has a few dozen rides and a unique miniature golf course located on the roofs of five

-BREAKING NEWS: A huge fire destroyed a major section of the New Jersey boardwalk on
+in a pier.
+The next summer, a huge fire destroyed a major section of the New Jersey boardwalk on

 Seaside Heights, New Jersey

 Jet Star (1972-2000) was a 45-foot tall Schwarzkopf "Jet Star" model that ran at various German Fairs in 1968.
 It operated at Palisades Amusement Park in Cliffside Park, New Jersey from 1969 to 1971.
 It was demolished after 2000 when it could not be sold.